 |Term||Year||Deadline||Arrival Date||Departure Date|

 |Winter Quarter||2023||01/01/2022||Early January||Early March|

 Note: UO credits listed below are estimates and are subject to change based on slight variations in the course hours from year to year.

 Summer & Winter programs: In the summer or winter terms, you will be enrolling in the Japanese Language and Culture (JLC) program at Senshu University.
 You will take a Japanese language class and participate in cultural excursions.
-The winter program is 7 weeks in length.
-The summer program is usually 7 weeks in length, but due to the Olympics being held in Tokyo, the summer 2020 program is shortened to 4 weeks so that it concludes before the Olympics start.
+The summer and winter programs are 7 weeks in length.

-- Summer: you will earn around 8 UO credits of Japanese language.
+- Summer: you will earn around 11 UO credits of Japanese language.
 If you plan to continue studying Japanese language when you return to UO in the fall, you will need to take a placement test to determine what level you can take.
-If you are hoping to complete an entire year of Japanese over the summer, you will likely need to do a fair amount of self-study of Japanese over the summer in addition to participating in the Senshu summer program, since the program is shorter in length and has fewer contact hours than usual.
-Speak with your Japanese advisor for more guidance on this.

 - Winter: you will earn around 10 UO credits of Japanese language.
 NOTE: for the winter program, you will be below UO full-time enrollment.
 If you receive financial aid/ loans/ scholarships, please consult with the UO Office of Financial Aid and Scholarships regarding how being less than full-time would impact your aid.

 For more information about the Senshu Japanese Language and Culture program, visit: https://www.senshu-u.ac.jp/global/english/program/